-Comparison between median levels in 2019 and the medians of the previous 10-years period, revealed similar geographical patterns as in the previous years.
+Comparison between median levels in 2020 and the medians of the previous 10-years period, revealed similar geographical patterns as in the previous years.
 Changes in instrumentation, procedures and station network with time make it difficult though to provide a rigorous and pan-European assessment of long-term trends of the observed VOCs.
-In this report, we have estimated the trends in NMHC over the 2000-2019 period at five sites by three independent statistical methods.
-All three methods gave comparable estimates of the trends, although the Mann-Kendall method based on annual data (compared to daily data for the other two methods) found fewer significant trends.
+In this report, we have estimated the trends in NMHC over the 2001-2020 period using a newly developed method, a so-called GAM (generalized additive model) that includes the possibility of removing the effect of anomalies in the meteorology.

 These estimates indicate marked differences in the long-term trends for the individual species.
-Small or non-significant trends were found for ethane during 2000-2019.
-Propane also showed fairly small reductions.
-On the other hand, components linked to road traffic (ethene, ethyne and benzene) showed the strongest drop in mean concentrations, up to 60-80% at some stations.
+No trend was found for ethane during 2001-2020.
+Propane also showed a small reduction.
+On the other hand, components linked to road traffic (ethene and benzene) showed the strongest drop in mean concentrations, indicating their levels have been halved during the period.

-VOC measurements 2019
+VOC measurements 2020